Melville Cole Armstrong

 Cole Armstrong reached AAA in 2008.

-Armstrong played for the Canadian team in the 2000 World Junior Championship.
+Armstrong played for the Canadian team in the 2000 World Junior Championship; his .400 average was second on the team, .014 behind Russell Martin.
 After college, he was picked by the Atlanta Braves in the 12th round of the 2003 amateur draft.
 Signed by scout Al Goetz, he was 2 for 17 with a walk for the 2003 GCL Braves.
 In 2004, he hit .316/.411/.471 for the Danville Braves and was named the All-Star catcher for the Appalachian League.
 Armstrong was third in the Appy in OBP, 4th in average and 4th in RBI (driving in 46 in 49 games).

 Cole struggled for the 2005 Rome Braves, only batting .228/.283/.357.
 He was picked by the Chicago White Sox in the AAA phase of the 2005 Rule V Draft that winter.
 He split 2006 between the Winston-Salem Warthogs (.237/.322/.321 in 42 games) and Birmingham Barons (3 for 25, 2 BB), limited by a right knee injury.
 In 2007, he hit .288/.342/.474 with 12 HR and 39 RBI in 80 games for Winston-Salem and .239/.273/.366 in 22 for Birmingham.